Spot the soul-sucking plateau before it devours your ROI!

 I've seen campaigns come back from the dead with nothing more than a fresh hero image and a sharper headline.

-Not every campaign deserves a refill, i.e., increased investment in terms of time, money, or resources.
+Not every campaign deserves a refill, i.e., increased investment in terms of time, money, or more resources.

 Pull up your data.
 Look at the various marketing channels that deliver, and which ones are just burning cash.
 Then shift budget to what's working now — not what worked six months ago.